 Might it have been possible for Pusch to have begun his career in a smaller venue—Agincourt, say—and then have moved to greater glory in the big city?
 If I owned this card, the answer would be simpler.
 I could see this as a shop front on North Broad Street.

-A typical fall day — ektachrome® blue sky (for those who recall film-based photography; anyone under forty won’t have a clue), crispness in the air like the first bite of a golden delicious, an excavated wardrobe of warmer wear stratified since the last spring thaw — Andy loped into the coffeehouse, joined the shortish line, placed an order for latté (without the affectations of “skim-goat’s-milk-decaf-no-foam” in a voice for others to acknowledge his discernment, thank you very much), left his credit card — “I’m waiting for someone, so add their order to my check, please” — and spied a table in the back left corner as the shop remained busy with a late lunch crowd.
+A typical fall day — ektachrome® blue sky (for those who recall film-based photography; anyone under forty won’t have a clue), crispness in the air like the first bite of a golden delicious, an excavated wardrobe of warmer wear stratified since the last spring thaw — Andy loped into the coffeehouse, joined the shortish line, placed an order for latté (without the affectations of “skim-goat’s-milk-decaf-no-foam” in a voice for others to acknowledge his discernment, thank you very much), left his credit card — “I’m waiting for someone, so add their order to my check, please” — and spied a table in the back left corner as the shop remained busy with late lunching.

-Andy’s fashion statement today was neither average nor even median (remember he is a mathematician by vocation); his style, if you could name it, is casual neglect, which only reinforces his job’s geeky stereotype.
+Andy’s fashion statement today was neither average nor even median (remember he is a mathematician by vocation); his style, if you could name it, is casual neglect, which only reinforces the geeky stereotype of an actuary.
 Crouched at the table, chilly fingers wrapped about the cup (but more as a place to put them than as a source of warmth), his hands always seemed to belong nowhere or to someone else.

-Parties of two, three, or four chatted, the casual conversations of those who do this at least once a week.
+Parties of two, three, or four chatted, the conversational template of those who do this at least once a week.
 Andy was alone but not even remotely lonely, though it may have looked otherwise to anyone who noticed — which no one did.
 For this was a date, a border-line tryst (he hoped) with someone new at the office.
-After ten minutes passed, then twenty, hope began to fade.
+After ten minutes passed, then twenty, hope morphed into melancholy.

 Then, at his shoulder, there was someone, cup in hand, looking for a place to sit.
 “Please,” Andy found himself saying, “Sit here.
 I feel guilty hogging a table for four.”
 The guy sat down.